LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220409.md

 I'm sure there's plenty of similar cases.
 I know **Glitch** did something on Quilt Loader, think it's taken care of but...
 Mappings is also always something you can always review without knowing too much about the context.
 It's a great way to get started in Quilt.

-**Glitch**: Uh, this is definitely more for the develops here than the community, but if you look at that issue that I opened on Quilt Loader, I feel like that's a very good eg on how to hand somebody work and get them to contribute.
+**Glitch**: Uh, this is definitely more for the develops here than the community, but if you look at that issue that I opened on Quilt Loader, I feel like that's a very good example on how to hand somebody work and get them to contribute.

 **Gdude**: Do you have a link to that?

 **Glitch**: Yeah, I can pull that up, give me one second: [https://github.com/QuiltMC/quiltingloader/issues/59](https://github.com/QuiltMC/quiltingloader/issues/59)
 ("This is a good first issue for anyone looking to dip in to contributing to Loader.
 If you are interested in getting this done, feel free to ask me questions at glitch#3274 on the Toolchain Discord....")

 **CheaterCodes**: Also as a desperate call, if anyone's very comfortable with Build Tools, let us know.